U.S. News Rankings

 A school comprised of two main campuses, Pace University offers its students a variety of collegiate experiences.
 At the school’s New York City campus, students live and learn amidst the bustling Financial District of lower Manhattan.
 Conversely, students seeking a suburban lifestyle can opt to attend the school’s Westchester campus in Pleasantville, N.Y., about 30 miles outside of New York City.
 Undergraduates have on-campus housing options at both locations, though many students choose to commute.
 Each campus also has its own selection of student organizations, including fraternities and sororities.

 The Pace University sports teams, known as the Setters, compete in the NCAA Division II Northeast-10 Conference.
 "Inside the Actors Studio," a television show, is filmed at Pace's Michael Schimmel Center for the Arts at the New York City campus, so students can attend tapings for free.
 Pace also has a law school, which is particularly well regarded for environmental law, and the Lubin School of Business.
 Notable alumni of Pace University include James Quinn, former president of Tiffany & Co., and Ivan Seidenberg, former CEO of Verizon Communications Inc. Culinary whiz Rachael Ray attended Pace University, though she dropped out after two years.

 |School mission and unique qualities (as provided by the school):|

 Since 1906, Pace University has been preparing students to become leaders in their fields by providing an education that combines exceptional academics with professional experience.
-Over the last century, Pace has grown into one of the Northeast's leading private universities with campuses in New York City and Westchester County, New York.
-Offering bachelor's, master's and doctoral degrees in comprehensive business and liberal arts programs, Pace prepares its nearly 13,000 students (8,000 undergraduate and 5,000 graduate) for successful careers in their chosen professions.
-Pace is composed of two colleges - Dyson College of Arts and Sciences and the College of Health Professions - and four schools: Lubin School of Business, School of Education, Seidenberg School of Computer Science and Information Systems and Pace Law School.
-The Law School, in White Plains, New York, is renowned for its environmental law program, ranked number 3 in the country by U.S. News and World Report.
+Over the last century, Pace has grown into one of the Northeast's leading private universities with campuses in New York City and Westchester County, NY, according to The Princeton Review.
+Offering bachelor's, master's, and doctoral degrees in comprehensive business and liberal arts programs, Pace prepares its nearly 12,800 students (8,300 undergraduates and almost 4,500 graduates) for successful careers and enriched backgrounds.
+Pace is composed of the Dyson College of Arts and Sciences, the College of Health Professions, the Lubin School of Business, the School of Education, the Seidenberg School of Computer Science and Information Systems, and the Pace Law School, in White Plains, NY.